cd-barratt/Life_on_the_edge.github.io/Vignette.md

  ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/csv_13.png)

-**adaptive_sensitivity()** uses the genomic offset values for each population to generate an ‘Adaptive sensitivity’ metric .
-The adaptive sensitivity metric will range between 0-10; being lower if a population has lower genomic offset, and higher with higher genomic offset.
+**adaptive_sensitivity()** uses the genomic offset values for each population to generate an ‘Adaptive sensitivity’ metric.
+The adaptive sensitivity metric will range between 1-10; being lower if a population has lower genomic offset, and higher with higher genomic offset.

  {:.image-caption}